Waves of Filipino Settlers and Immigrants in the United States beginning 1587 to Present

 Between 1906-1946, over 100,000 Filipino men were recruited by the Hawaiian Sugar Planters’ Association to work as Sakadas for Hawaii’s booming sugar plantation industry.

 The final wave of immigrants was in 1946.
-By 1932, Filipinos became the backbone of plantation labor, making up 70% of the plantation workforce.
+By 1932, Filipinos were the backbone of plantation labor, making up 70% of the plantation workforce.
 [Sakada Series]

-Filipinos became the backbone of plantation labor in Hawaii.
+Filipinos were the backbone of plantation labor in Hawaii.